CodingDuckmx/CodingDuckmx/README.md

-### Hi there 👋

 <!--
 **CodingDuckmx/CodingDuckmx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->

 <h5 align="right">
 <a href="/index_es.html">Español</a>